med-more/med-more/README.md

 I'm a passionate Full Stack Developer specializing in the **MERN stack**, focused on creating dynamic, performant, and scalable web applications.
 I thrive on technical challenges and continuous learning.

-- 🔭 Currently working on **Chat App & E-commerce Platform** using MERN stack
+- 🔭 Currently working on **Chat App & Events Management Platform** using MERN stack
 - 🌱 Currently mastering **Redux, React Native, Socket.io, and Docker**
 - 🐳 Experienced with **Docker** for containerization and deployment
 - 🤝 **Open to collaborations** on interesting projects